What Is an MDS Coordinator?

 |Required Education||Completion of registered nurse or licensed practical nurse education program AND on-the-job training OR a formal MDS coordinator training program|

-The objective of MDS coordinators is to promote the physical and emotional well being of nursing facility residents.
-They use a Resident Assessment Instrument (RAI) to gather information from residents and their families during initial and periodic interviews.
+So exactly what does an MDS coordinator do?
+The objective of MDS coordinators is to promote the physical and emotional well-being of nursing facility residents.
+They use a Resident Assessment Instrument (RAI) to gather information from residents and their families during initial and periodic follow-up interviews.
 The MDS covers such areas as the patient's mood, behavior patterns, cognitive ability, and nutrition needs.

 Information from these assessments helps nursing home caretakers formulate individualized care plans that include support from social services, dieticians, rehab specialists, and medical staff.
 MDS coordinators then implement and monitor these care plans to ensure their effectiveness.
 They must also make sure all strategies comply with Medicare requirements and ethical standards.